madhu121/Jump-and-Collect-V2/README.md

 # JumpQuest

 Welcome to JumpQuest, a fun and challenging Unity game where you must jump and collect objects levitating.
-The code can be found inside Scripts folder in Assets directory.
+The code can be viewed within the "JumpQuest/Assets/Scripts" directory.

 ## How to Play